darshanmukunda98/Java-Interview-Prep/out/production/Java-Interview-Prep/ArrayList/README.md

 * Exercise 12 - Write a Java program to extract a portion of a array list.
 * Exercise 13 - Write a Java program to compare two array lists.
 * Exercise 14 - Write a Java program of swap two elements in an array list.
+* Exercise 15 - Write a Java program to join two array lists.